-Pursuant to French official administrative guidelines (BOFIP BOI-INT-DG-20-20-20-20-20120912), U.S. holders can either claim Treaty benefits under a simplified procedure or under the normal procedure.
+Pursuant to the official guidelines published by the French tax authorities (BOI-INT-DG-20-20-20-20120912), U.S. holders can either claim Treaty benefits under a simplified procedure or under the normal procedure.
 The procedure to be followed depends on whether the application for Treaty benefits is filed before or after the dividend payment.